mspass-team/mspass/docs/source/user_manual/database_normalization.rst

 creates an RDD/bag of query strings.
 The first is used if the processing is limited to atomic level operations like filtering while the second is the norm for ensemble processing.
-In either case, :code:`normalization` is best done through the readers that workflows uses to create the working RDD/bag.
+In either case, :code:`normalization` is best done through the readers that particular workflow uses to create the working RDD/bag.
 In both cases a key argument to the read functions is :code:`normalize`.
 In all cases :code:`normalize` should contain a python list of strings defining mongodb collection names that should be